Best Itinerary for 10 days in Portugal | Stories by Soumya

 Please note: This post contains affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Since we don’t drive, our 10 day Portugal itinerary was completely done on trains and buses.
-And we found public transport in Portugal to be quite easy to use though a tad bit late sometimes.
-Within cities, we always used buses, metros, and trams.
-And they were super convenient.
+Since we don’t drive, our 10-day Portugal itinerary was completely based on trains and buses.
+We found public transport in Portugal to be quite easy to use, though a tad bit late sometimes.
+Within cities, we always used buses, metros, and trams, and they were super convenient.

 For intercity travel in Portugal, we used the following.